monktastic/blog/pages/metaphysics/mundane.md

 This moment is nothing special because you had one very much like it just a moment ago, and a moment before that, in a series of moments stretching back to your birth.
 Been there, done that.
-Because of this you seek out special experiences -- a trip to the symphony, or a Michelin starred restaurant -- but even those moments differ from previous ones only in a few small details: the sound is a little sweeter; the flavor a little richer.
+Because of this, you seek out special experiences to spice things up -- a trip to the symphony, or a Michelin starred restaurant -- but even those moments differ from previous ones only in a few small details: the sound is a little sweeter; the flavor a little richer.
 On rare occasion they briefly transport you to another world: a little taste of transcendence before the mental chatter swoops back in and puts a lid on the affair.

 In between these moments of ennui your daily experience is subtly conditioned by a veritable smorgasbord of neuroses: regrets, resentments, anxieties, and fears -- all of which depend, inextricably, on your wholehearted faith in the fundamental reality of time.

-If you could perceive the sense in which this is the first (and possibly only) moment of existence, you would be overcome by a glory so profound that it cannot be imagined -- let alone experienced -- within your current cognitive scaffold.
+If you could perceive the sense in which this is the *first* (and possibly *only*) moment of existence, you would be overcome by a glory so profound that it cannot be imagined -- let alone experienced -- within your current cognitive confines.

 But this is just the price you pay for being real.
 Far better to bravely face up to the facts than to escape to some fantasy world, after all.
 Time is just